 IO HDF5 module¶

-submodule offers the following functions to read, write and
+The io_hdf5 submodule offers the following functions to read, write and

-manipulate data in the Hierarchical Data Format HDF5
+manipulate data in the Hierarchical Data Format HDF5:

 Function |